-JCC understands that professional and volunteer firefighters, as well as people employed in emergency management services, have a critical need to stay informed and expand their skills and knowledge in the area of fire protection technology.
+Professional and volunteer firefighters, as well as people employed in emergency management services, have a critical need to stay informed and expand their skills and knowledge in the area of fire protection technology.
 It is also understood that the recruitment, training, and retention of employees in emergency management services is critical to the community.
-The purpose of this A.A.S.
-Program is to provide area firefighters and related service personnel with specialized training.
-This program is also open to individuals interested in firefighting as a career path.

-This degree offers a balance of liberal arts and science courses, comprising work distributed in the humanities, the natural sciences and mathematics, and the social sciences, as well as a concentration in fire protection technology and related coursework.
+This degree offers a balance of focused and general courses across many areas.
 Specialized courses include Fire Investigation, Building Materials and Inspection, Fire Fighting Tactics and Strategies, and Counter Terrorism.
-Graduates of this program will be able to provide emergency fire service, emergency medical service, emergency rescue service, emergency hazardous material service, and non-emergency services (such as code enforcement and equipment status records); maintain facilities; and participate in public relations activities (such as presentations, parades, and tours).
+Once you graduate you will be able to provide emergency fire service, emergency medical service, emergency rescue service, emergency hazardous material service, and non-emergency services (such as code enforcement and equipment status records); maintain facilities; and participate in public relations activities (such as presentations, parades, and tours).

 This curriculum follows International Fire Service Accreditation Congress (IFSAC) certification standards and is nationally accredited by the Fire and Emergency Services Higher Education (FESHE) program.

-Note: In order to enroll in the program students MUST fulfill the following
+In order to enroll in the program students must fulfill the following:

 The Firefighter's Association of the State of New York (FASNY) has developed the Higher Education Learning Plan (FASNY HELP).
 This program provides tuition reimbursement to individuals attending community college for up to 80 credit hours.